littlebizzy/slickstack/README.md

 ## Introduction

-Outside of the so-called [Application Layer](https://en.wikipedia.org/wiki/Application_layer), so much of the way computers and servers work has now been moved away from in-house teams and specialists and onto "the cloud" that terms like DevOps have become standard terms among recruiters, companies, and developers themselves.
+Outside of the so-called [Application Layer](https://en.wikipedia.org/wiki/Application_layer), so much of the way computers and servers now work has been moved away from in-house teams and specialists and onto "the cloud" that terms like DevOps have become standard terms among recruiters, companies, and developers themselves.
 In other words, concepts of the day now revolve entirely around things like automation, APIs, cloud services, and so forth -- a phenomemon we can refer to as Web 3.0.

-While this is surely quite exciting, there is now a massive disconnect between emerging technologies and services and typical small and medium sized businesses (SMBs) and other independent teams who face an impossible learning curve to maintain not only a competitive edge, but to even keep up with basic standards in security and otherwise.
+While this is surely quite exciting, there is now a massive disconnect between emerging technologies and services and typical small and medium sized businesses (SMBs) and independent teams who face an impossible learning curve to maintain not only a competitive edge, but to even keep up with basic standards in security, etc.

+The idea behind SlickStack is that while "the wheel" might not need re-inventing, it surely [can be improved](https://www.scientificamerican.com/article/greener-tires/).
+While Silicon Valley bigwigs and corporate players pump out new

 ## The Basics